Promotion of Health Management

 5) Creating Healthy Workplaces

 Stress checks are conducted for all employees, including those at offices with fewer than 50 employees and those on overseas assignments.
 The results of the group analysis are reported to the executives of each group company and the heads of each workplace.
-To promote the use of group analysis results for workplace improvements, we conduct workshops to help managers interpret the results and plan for workplace improvement, as well as individual consultations with in-house psychologists, fostering vibrant workplaces.
+To promote the use of group analysis results in fostering vibrant workplaces, we conduct workshops to help managers interpret the results and plan workplace improvements.
+We also provide individual consultations for department heads with in-house psychologists.

 6) Other Initiatives